Indigenization: Indigenization and the Economic Empowerment Act

 The Indigenization and Economic Empowerment Act was passed by Zimbabwe Parliament in 2008.
-It is a set of regulations meant to regulate businesses, compelling foreign-owned firms to sell 51-percent of their business to blacks over the following years.
-Five-year jail terms are assigned to foreigners who do not submit an indigenisation plan or use locals as fronts for their businesses.
-The intent of the law is to ensure the country's black members fulfill a more prominent role in the economy.
+It is a set of regulations meant to regulate businesses, compelling foreign-owned firms to sell 51-percent of their business to native Zimbabweans over the following years.
+Five-year jail terms are assigned to foreigners who do not submit an indigenisation plan or use natives as fronts for their businesses.
+The intent of the law is to ensure the country's indigenous members fulfill a more prominent role in the economy.
 Controversy rose over this intent, with opponents stating that the law will scare away foreign investors.
 Indigenous Zimbabweans are defined as "any person who, before the 18th April, 1980 [when Zimbabwe gained independence from Britain], was disadvantaged by unfair discrimination on the grounds of his or her race, and any descendant of such person, and includes any company, association, syndicate or partnership of which indigenous Zimbabweans form the majority of the members or hold the controlling interest".

 This provision allows the minister of youth development, indigenization and economic empowerment, Saviour Kasukuwere, to keep a database of indigenous businesses from which foreign interest can pick partners.
 At the time of the law passing, the ruling party in Zimbabwe was Zanu-PF, led by the president Robert Mugabe.
 Saviour Kasukuwere is a member of this party, which brought up skepticism among economists who speculated that the database may be used by the party to give its allies the best deals.
 Mr. Kasukuwere stated that he will implement the law regardless of objections.

 Place names

 Federal government organizations like the Geographical Names Board of Canada may change already existing place names with feedback and action from provincial and local authorities as well as accepting submissions for change from the public via accessible forms.
-Indigenous names may become revived as a result, notable examples include Sanirajak, Kinngait qathet, Haida Gwaii, and the Salish Sea.
+Indigenous names may become revived as a result, notable examples include Sanirajak, Kinngait, qathet, Haida Gwaii, and the Salish Sea.